 Making-Story-884x350.jpg Horizontal TabsDescription We all have stories to tell - the complicated part is figuring out how best to tell them.
 In this 2-day workshop we will study and attempt a variety of forms, from prose experiments to time-honored fictional structures.
 Join us!
 Saturday, October 27, 2018 to Sunday, October 28, 2018 Registration Fee: $175 *K-12 Educators: Earn 10 State of Michigan SCECH clock hours by attending this workshop.
-Register Here We all have stories to tell and to share--some real, some imagined, some based in truth, some wholly made up.
+This course is now closed.
+We all have stories to tell and to share--some real, some imagined, some based in truth, some wholly made up.
 Story ideas, for writers of all levels of skill and experience, are not hard to come by.
 The complicated part is figuring out how best to tell these stories.
 In this workshop we will study and attempt a variety of forms that will allow us to tell our stories in a number of ways, from prose experiments to time-honored fictional structures.
 Participants may revise existing or on-going material, and/or discover new stories through a series of writing activities designed to support the writing process.
 While this workshop will rely heavily on creating fiction and fictional models, the activities and exploration we will do can lead to full story drafts, novel chapters, and even the shaping of nonfiction and memoir.
 Faculty Patricia Ann McNair Instructor of Creative Writing, Interlochen College of Creative Arts Schedule Supplies Notebook and your favorite writing utensil.
 No computers please!